What the Latest Tax Law Changes Mean for You in 2026 and Beyond

 What This Means for You

-At a high level, the law permanently extends several tax rules that were set to expire, adjusts deductions for inflation, and introduces targeted benefits for specific groups, including families, seniors, and business owners.
+At a high level, the law permanently extends several tax rules that were previously set to expire, adjusts key deductions for inflation, and introduces targeted benefits for specific groups, including families, seniors, and business owners.

 A Higher Standard Deduction That Continues to Rise With Inflation